Here’s What it Means When Your Salmon Has “Color Added”

 The answer is… not as straight-forward as you might like.

-Perhaps more importantly, farmed (aka “aquaculture”) salmon can be packed with a host of chemical contaminants—the kinds that can cause cancer, memory problems, and neurobehavioral changes in kids.
-Cornell research showed that PCBs (polychlorinated biphenyls, concentrated in oils and fats), dioxins and chlorinated pesticides in farmed salmon ranged as high as 10 times that in wild salmon.
+Wild-caught is generally, but not always, better than farmed.
+A 2004 study found that PCBs (polychlorinated biphenyls, concentrated in oils and fats), dioxins, and chlorinated pesticides in farmed salmon were more than 7 times that in wild salmon.
 The contaminants are thought to come partly from the fish’s feed: protein pellets made of fish and fish oil, which can build up toxins in the fish’s flesh.
-Also, tight pens can breed disease, necessitating antibiotics, and the pens are treated with pesticides against sea lice.
+Also, tight pens can breed disease, necessitating antibiotics, and the pens are sometimes treated with pesticides against sea lice.
 All these additions can ultimately be transferred to your plate.

-This said, not all farmed salmon are created equal.
-Organically farmed salmon has more enforced guidelines in the production of its feed, such as restricted use of pesticides and prohibited addition of canthaxanthin.
+But not all farmed salmon are created equal — and a lot has changed since 2004.
+Organically farmed salmon has more enforced guidelines in the production of its feed, such as restricted use of pesticides and prohibited addition of canthaxanthin (more on that below).

-To keep your plate clean, consider saving your dollars for a little bit of wild salmon, and if you do choose to eat farmed, go organic or know the source.
+The takeaway: To keep your plate clean, consider saving your dollars for a little bit of wild salmon.
+If you do choose to eat farmed, go organic or know the source.

 It’s gotta be fresh, right?
 Again, not always.
 It might seem counterintuitive, but sometimes frozen is actually fresher.
 Stay with us.
 So-called “fresh” fish, i.e. the stuff you get at the fish counter, may have been previously frozen before being defrosted and put out in your grocery store.
 Meanwhile, “frozen” fish may have been frozen when it was super-fresh, making it, in fact, a better choice.